-Yes, even a company with a Bounce Back Loan can be liquidated in the normal manner.
-Bounce Back Loans are unsecured debts, meaning that directors are not personally liable for the loan if the company is liquidated.
+Yes, even a company with a bounce back loan can be liquidated in the normal manner.
+Bounce Back Loans are unsecured debts, which means no personal guarantee documents were insisted upon at the point of signing.
+This means directors are not personally liable for the loan if the company is liquidated.

 During liquidation, a company’s assets are sold to repay its creditors.
 The Bounce Back Loan will be treated as an unsecured debt, meaning that the lender will be repaid after all of the company’s secured creditors have been paid.